 Indiana has two levels of Medicaid coverage: HIP Basic and HIP Plus.
 HIP Plus includes dental and vision coverage, and no copays unless enrollees use the emergency room for non-emergency care.
 HIP Basic has copays and does not include dental and vision coverage.
 People with income above the poverty level enroll in HIP Plus, and must pay premiums.
 People with income below the poverty level can enroll in HIP Basic without premiums, or can pay premiums and enroll in HIP Plus.

-By August 2020, Indiana reported that 558,714 people were enrolled in expanded Medicaid.
-That was a sharp increase from about 431,000 in February 2020, but the widespread job losses caused by the coronavirus pandemic have pushed Medicaid enrollment numbers higher nationwide.
 The state had projected that 427,702 people would be enrolled by January 2017, and enrollment initially took a while to catch up to that projection.
 But it has far surpassed it during the COVID pandemic, highlighting the importance of Medicaid as a safety net for situations like the current pandemic.

 Read more about Medicaid eligibility expansion in Indiana.